A bill to develop and identify indicators of potentially fraudulent and disreputable recovery housing operators, and for other purposes.

 Length: 5 pages

-This bill was introduced on May 10, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 10, 2018, in a previous session of Congress, but it did not receive a vote.

 May 10, 2018